sffc/placeholdr/README.md

 This version of Placeholdr was forked from the original author's git project at https://github.com/vote539/placeholdr.
 A bunch of options were added and some of the convenient auto-initialize behavior was removed in a series of backwards-incompatible changes.
 This version may continue to evolve in order to meet specialized needs of its users.
 If you are looking for a simpler HTML5 placeholder plugin, the original version is highly recommended.

+### Why use this library?
+Top 3 reasons

+* Supports both the explicit HTML 5 spec and the unofficial behavior as implemented by Chrome, Firefox, and Safari.
+Behavior can be applied to older clients that don't support the behavior, and to newer clients to override the native implementation.
+Ensure a consistent experience for all users of your site in all clients.
+* Uses input values rather than positioned spans.
+Less elegant, sure, but also less problematic to style consistently.
+* Despite my best efforts at feature creep, it's still very short and simple.
+Only one source file, easy to plug in to your project and easy to modify to fit your needs.

 ## Basic Usage

 Download `placeholdr.min.js` to your static assets folder.
 Then put this in your HTML5 document: